Thomas Sumter: Family

 Thomas' son, Thomas Sumter Jr., served in Rio de Janeiro from 1810 to 1819 as the United States Ambassador to the Portuguese Court during its exile to Brazil.
 Thomas Jr.'s wife, Natalie De Lage Sumter (née Nathalie de Lage de Volude), was a daughter of French nobility, sent by her parents to America for her safety during the French Revolution.
 She was raised in New York City from 1794 to 1801 by Vice President Aaron Burr as his ward, alongside his own daughter Theodosia.
 His grandson, Colonel Thomas De Lage Sumter, served in the U.S. Army during the Second Seminole War, and later represented South Carolina in the United States House of Representatives.

 Sumter's older brother, William Sumter, was a captain in the Revolutionary War.

 Death

-Sumter died on June 1, 1832, at his plantation, South Mount, near Stateburg, South Carolina, at ninety-seven years old.
+Sumter died on June 1, 1832, at his plantation "South Mount", which was located near Stateburg, South Carolina, at the age of 97.
 Sumter was the last surviving American general of the Revolutionary War.
 He is buried at the Thomas Sumter Memorial Park in Sumter County, South Carolina.